moizbroad/React-Article1/README.md

 **Note**
-If you face issue to install node module try these command I mention below npm install --legacy-peer-deps npm install --force
+If you face issue to install node module try these command I mention Here : npm install --legacy-peer-deps    OR npm install --force

 Currently, two official plugins are available: